 We treat the job search as a full-time process, and there is an expectation that our engineers spend approximately 10-20 hours per week working on job-search related activities such as attending class, working through homework, applying to jobs, company code challenges, etc. While this number may fluctuate on a engineer-by-engineer basis, our most successful graduates have spent this much time or more, and we do have certain requirements that engineer need to meet.

 All of that being said, we recognize that each of our engineer has different circumstances, and try to accommodate and tailor the program for each engineer within reason.

 What does the program consist of?

 Pre-course: Complete resume and LinkedIn overhaul with our resume team, who have optimized over 1,100 software engineer resumes (and reviewed countless others) using the process they've developed over the past 3.5+ years.
 Additional preparatory material includes preliminary ramp-up coursework and outreach guidance.

-Comprehensive Curriculum: Technical and non-technical topics are covered alike, including (but not limited to) data structures, algorithms, system design, salary negotiation, presentation and speaking skills, confidence development, and much more.
+Comprehensive Curriculum: Technical and interpersonal-skills topics are covered alike, including (but not limited to) data structures, algorithms, system design, salary negotiation, presentation and speaking skills, confidence development, and much more.